 Made in England

-Ivar takes pride in making all our furniture and silverware in England.
+We take pride in making some of our furniture in England.
 We use traditional methods to deliver fine quality collections, as well as to support local artisans.

 Bookmatching is a technique that involves turning over every other leaf of veneer or stone, like the pages of a book.
 This creates a visually striking and symmetrical effect, and is a cornerstone of Ivar’s designs.

 Britain is an important source of inspiration for Ivar.
 Our designs are characterised by their mixture of traditional craft and innovative design –a balance that resonates with Britain’s distinctive culture of both tradition and innovation.
 An appreciation for good quality materials and a sense of understated elegance is at the core of Ivar’s personality.

 Silver Soap dispenser by day